mff-uk/dataspecer/applications/conceptual-model-editor/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-Apart from the explicit use of several npm `@dataspecer/*` libraries currently linked via Lerna, this project is not dependent on the rest of the codebase.
+Apart from the explicit use of several npm `@dataspecer/*` libraries currently linked via npm workspaces, this project is not dependent on the rest of the codebase.

 This project uses: